BIGANUEL/Task_Management_API/README.md

 TaskManager Django Project
 Overview
-TaskManager is a Django-based application for managing tasks.
-The project includes a virtual environment for dependency isolation, a Django project named TaskManager, and an app named tasks.
+This project is a Django-based application for managing tasks.
+It includes:

+A virtual environment for isolating dependencies.
+A Django project named TaskManager.
+An app named tasks.
 Prerequisites
 Before setting up the project, ensure you have the following installed: